240205-NET/Room4GitWorkshop/haiku.md

 Hello from Room 4!
 Old Pond
-Frog Leaps in
+Frog Leaps In
-water's sound
+Water's Sound